 It is not known whether granisetron is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Sancuso is administered to a nursing woman.

-Safety and effectiveness of Sancuso in pediatric patients under 18 years of age have not been established.
+Safety and effectiveness of Sancuso have not been established in pediatric patients.

 Clinical studies of Sancuso did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, cautious treatment selection for an elderly patient is prudent because of the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.